-8.1.2 Special Investigations Unit (SIU) and Coordination with the State possible acts of fraud, waste, or abuse for all services provided under the Contract, including those that the MCO subcontracts to outside entities.
+8.1.2 Special Investigations Unit (SIU) and Coordination with the State

+In order to facilitate cooperation with the state, the MCO must establish and maintain a special investigations unit (SIU), either in-house or by Contract with another entity, to investigate possible acts of fraud, waste, or abuse for all services provided under the Contract, including those that the MCO subcontracts to outside entities.
 The MCO and MCO SIU must work with BMS, the Medicaid Fraud Control Unit (MFCU), the Office of the Inspector General (OIG) and the Centers for Medicare and Medicaid Services (CMS) to administer effective FWA detection and prevention practices.
 The MCO must take part in coordination activities within the state to maximize resources for FWA issues.
 The MCO must meet regularly with BMS, the MFCU and the EQRO to discuss plans of action and attend FWA training sessions as scheduled by the State.

 MCO reporting procedures and timelines for FWA complaints and outcomes must meet State-established guidelines.